 Of course, Outcome Based Contracting has its own pitfalls.
 It’s important to work with concrete, tangible objectives that don’t look too far ahead.
 Otherwise, there is a risk that business cases could be pursued in a vacuum, despite having become less relevant to the organization.
 With this in mind, CIOs must ensure that a contract provides sufficient opportunity for interim adjustments to objectives in the event of a company-wide change.
 For example, it’s wise to schedule go/no-go moments.
 This keeps a finger on the pulse and ensures goals can be recalibrated where necessary.
 While a framework agreement could be signed for five years, short-term goals can also be set for certain projects.

 Different times call for new ways of working together.
 It’s therefore time to review the CIO/IT supplier collaboration and consider future-proof contract forms that fit new IT objectives; from SLA-driven to results-driven.
 Digital Experience Management for example, provides objective insights on results, while SLAs are sufficient to monitor the basic agreements.
 In short: Outcome Based Contracting will help CIOs succeed with their IT partners.

 This article previously published on IT Executive

-Ruben van der Zwan, Sentia’s Group CTO, holds a long-standing experience within the IT industry.
+Ruben van der Zwan, Sentia’s Group CTO and CCO holds a long-standing experience within the IT industry.
 From tinkering with radios with his grandfather, he rolled into the internet bubble, fulfilled various engineer assignments, and became CTO and Co-founder of the organisations Amsio (later acquired by Sentia) and SaasNow.
 Ruben is passionate about technology and believes that the way Sentians take extreme ownership of clients’ landscapes, makes Sentia unique.
 In his CTO role, Ruben uses his technical knowlegde and experience to translate business needs into the best solutions, making sure we get it right for our clients.